DevAnupShourya/mynx/README.md

 - **Posts :** Users can share their thoughts, ideas, and updates with the community.

-- **Interactions:** Users can like, comment, and reply to chirps, promoting engagement and discussion.
+- **Interactions:** Users can like, comment, and reply to posts, promoting engagement and discussion.

-- **Follow System:** Users can follow each other to stay connected and receive updates from their favorite chirpers.
+- **Follow System:** Users can follow each other to stay connected and receive updates from their favorite users.

-- **Notifications:** Users receive notifications for interactions on their chirps and updates from followed users.
+- **Notifications:** Users receive notifications for interactions on their activity and updates from followed users.

-- **Search and Discovery:** Users can search for specific chirps or discover new content based on their interests.
+- **Search and Discovery:** Users can search for specific posts or discover new content based on their interests.

 - **Live:** Users can go live online to thier community and share insights of their lifes.